istio/istio.io/content/en/docs/tasks/security/authentication/authn-policy/index.md

 sleep.legacy to httpbin.legacy: 200
 {{< /text >}}

-Verify there is no peer authentication policy in the system with the following command:
+Verify there is no peer authentication policy in the system except one for grafana dashboard with the following command:

 {{< text bash >}}
-$ kubectl get peerauthentication --all-namespaces
+$ kubectl get peerauthentication --all-namespaces NAMESPACE      NAME                          AGE istio-system   grafana-ports-mtls-disabled   2m
-No resources found.
 {{< /text >}}

 Last but not least, verify that there are no destination rules that apply on the example services.
 You can do this by checking the `host:` value of